petebachant/petebachant.github.io/_posts/2025-07-02-notebook-repro.md

 though they are typically a little more software oriented, and their output products are a little bit more like tools than evidence.

+Notebooks can be used to build interactive tools, but Jupyter is not a great platform for that.

+It's best to think of a notebook like a directed acyclic graph (DAG).
+They are meant to run from top to bottom once.

+TODO: Notebooks for education.

 ## 1. Use version control

 If you're going to use a notebook to provide evidence to prove a point,